dashingDragon/cafet/README.md

 - [x] add the list of current orders with daily number
 - [x] add ingredients
 - [x] take allergies into account
+- [ ] add sandwich size
-- [ ] compute the number of baguettes needed
+- [ ] compute the number of baguettes needed for a day
-- [ ] add custom sandwiches
+- [ ] add custom composition for sandwiches
 - [ ] make a statistical graph for products
 - [ ] store the global and products' stats somewhere
 - [ ] add more icons and colors